Jan. 6 committee lays out legal arguments against Bannon’s subpoena defiance in private letter to his attorney

 The committee’s move to hold Bannon in criminal contempt has already sparked a debate among legal experts about whether its aggressive posture will result in the speedy results panel members said are critical to the success of their inquiry.

 Contempt of Congress is a misdemeanor criminal offense that can result in up to one year in prison and a fine of up to $100,000.
-Criminal contempt can only be pursued by the Justice Department, setting up potential bureaucratic and legal hurdles.
-The committee can pursue civil contempt charges without the involvement of the Justice Department but that has historically produced substantial delays.
+Criminal contempt can be pursued only by the Justice Department, setting up potential bureaucratic and legal hurdles.
+The committee can pursue civil contempt charges without the involvement of the Justice Department, but that has historically produced substantial delays.

-In addition to Bannon, the committee has subpoenaed documents and testimony from other key Trump advisers, including former White House Chief of Staff Mark Meadows, former deputy chief of staff Dan Scavino and Kash Patel, a former national security and Defense Department aide.
+In addition to Bannon, the committee has subpoenaed documents and testimony from other key Trump advisers, including former White House chief of staff Mark Meadows, former deputy chief of staff Dan Scavino and Kash Patel, a former national security and Defense Department aide.

-Unlike Bannon, committee staff have said the others have “engaged” with the panel and their deadlines for providing information were extended.
+Unlike Bannon, committee staffers have said, the others have “engaged” with the panel, and their deadlines for providing information were extended.

-In declining to cooperate, Bannon’s lawyer wrote Thompson last week that his client had been contacted by Trump’s lawyer, Justin Clark, and instructed not to respond to the committee’s demands citing Trump’s claim of executive privilege.
+In declining to cooperate, Bannon’s lawyer wrote Thompson last week that his client had been contacted by Trump’s lawyer Justin Clark and instructed not to respond to the committee’s demands citing Trump’s claim of executive privilege.

 Costello said that until the panel reaches an agreement with Trump or a court instructs Bannon to cooperate, his client “will not be producing documents or testifying.”